 Reference

 Proposes a semantic definition of relational query patterns, which allows us to analyze the relative pattern expressiveness of relational query languages.
-Also proposes "relational diagrams", a natural diagrammatic representation of tuple relational calculus.

 @article{SIGMOD2024:GD,